aws/aws-parallelcluster/docs/README.rst

 ===

 tox is a generic virtualenv management and test command line tool used for checking package installations against different Python versions and interpreters, testing in each of these environments, and avoiding boilerplate and platform-specific build-step hacks.

 To build the AWS ParallelCluster documentation with tox:

 .. code-block:: sh

-    $ cd ~/src/aws-parallelcluster/cli
+    $ cd cli
     $ tox -e docs
     $ tox -e serve-docs